juntao/arenztopia/content/tourism.md

 *2600-3400 Texas Road*

 Arenztopia City Museum of Art (ACMA) $ An amazing museum with thousands of statues, paintings, and drawings by hundreds of iconic masters, arranged in chronological order.
+*5801 Arenztopia Boulevard Five

+Cathedral $ A large, Italian-style cathedral built in the extravagant Sicilian Baroque style with a rococo interior.
+An excellent example of totally overdoing it in style.
+5$ admission to see the most extravagantly styled building in Arenztopia.
+*3300 Renzo Street